patrickweigelt/BotanizeR/README.md

 BotanizeR is highly flexible allowing lecturers to define their own species lists and to provide images and further useful information, or choose from linked online content from selected botanical online resources.
-A Quiz and Species overview pages can be made available via the package’s Shiny application or played within R directly.
+A Quiz and Species overview pages can be made available via the package's Shiny application or played within R directly.